 - Change all the examples in (brackets) to suit the role.

-4. Your current situation
+4. How to explain your current situation

 At present, I am employed as a (lecturer) at (Essex University).